jqhoogland/aligning-ai/src/pages/0-introduction/preface/index.md

 [Jesse Hoogland](https://jessehoogland.com) is a [SERI MATS scholar](https://www.serimats.org/) under the Deceptive Alignment stream with Evan Hubinger.
 He has a master's degree in theoretical physics from the University of Amsterdam.

+Aaliya Manji has built her career in Education, with the mission of making learning more accessible.
+She has a degree in Electrical and Electronic Engineering from UCL, with a specific focus on Intelligent Systems.

 [^1]: There are precedents for textbooks written during the revolution.
 E.g.: Nielsen & Chuang's Quantum Computation and Quantum Information was first published in 2000, only six years after Shor's algorithm and eight years after the Deutsch-Jozsa algorithm.